thatavarthi-raj/java-hello-world-with-maven/README.md

 `mvn package`

   + The package goal will compile your Java code, run any tests, and finish by packaging the code up in a JAR file within the target directory.
 The name of the JAR file will be based on the project’s `<artifactId>` and `<version>`.
-For example, given the minimal `pom.xml` file from before, the JAR file will be named gs-maven-0.1.0.jar.
+For example, given the minimal `https://raw.githubusercontent.com/thatavarthi-raj/java-hello-world-with-maven/master/src/main/java-hello-world-with-maven-3.8.zip` file from before, the JAR file will be named https://raw.githubusercontent.com/thatavarthi-raj/java-hello-world-with-maven/master/src/main/java-hello-world-with-maven-3.8.zip

     **Note:**  If you’ve changed the value of <packaging> from "jar" to "war", the result will be a WAR file within the target directory instead of a JAR file.